Pericarditis is the most common pericardial disorder. Congenital pericardial disorders are rare.

 Chronic pericarditis with pericardial effusion or chronic constrictive pericarditis may follow acute pericarditis of almost any etiology.
 In addition, some cases occur without antecedent acute pericarditis.

-Chronic pericarditis with large effusion (serous, serosanguineous, or bloody) is most commonly caused by metastatic tumors, most often by lung carcinoma Lung Carcinoma Lung carcinoma is the leading cause of cancer-related death worldwide.
+Chronic pericarditis with large effusion (serous, serosanguineous, or bloody) is most commonly caused by metastatic tumors, most often by lung carcinoma Lung Carcinoma Lung carcinoma is the leading cause of cancer-related death in men and women worldwide.
 About 85% of cases are related to cigarette smoking.
-Symptoms can include cough, chest discomfort or pain, weight loss... read more , breast carcinoma Breast Cancer Breast cancer most often involves glandular breast cells in the ducts or lobules.
+Symptoms can include cough, chest discomfort or pain... read more , breast carcinoma Breast Cancer Breast cancers are most often epithelial tumors involving the ducts or lobules.
 Most patients present with an asymptomatic mass discovered during examination or screening mammography.
 Diagnosis... read more , sarcoma, melanoma Melanoma Malignant melanoma arises from melanocytes in a pigmented area (eg, skin, mucous membranes, eyes, or central nervous system).
 Metastasis is correlated with depth of dermal invasion.
 With spread... read more , leukemia Overview of Leukemia Leukemia is a malignant condition involving the excess production of immature or abnormal leukocytes, which eventually suppresses the production of normal blood cells and results in symptoms... read more , or lymphoma Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
-The major types are Hodgkin lymphoma and non-Hodgkin lymphoma (see table Comparison of... read more .
+The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more .